mattleinwand/blog/content/post/expertise-for-expert.md

 Veteran power systems engineers spend decades learning to excel in their jobs.
 This learning happens in school, professional training, and from real-world experience.

 Becoming a skilled data scientist also takes practice.
 Data scientists often have advanced degrees in statistics or computer science.
-These degrees often involve a gruelling course load and at least a few all-nighters.
+These degrees often involve a grueling course load and at least a few all-nighters.
 Given the overhead involved in becoming an in either domain - for most people it simply isn't practical to become experts in both.

 This blog post points you to some of our favorite resources explaining and motivating grid data analytics.
 We've curated two lists: one for *data scientists* and another for *power systems engineers*.